 GNI completed its third cycle of independent company assessments and released the 2018/2019 public assessment report of 11 member companies.

-Companies participating in GNI are independently assessed every two years on their progress in implementing the GNI Principles.
+Companies participating in GNI are independently assessed every two to three years on their progress in implementing the GNI Principles.

 The purpose of the assessment is to enable the GNI Board to determine whether each member company is “making good-faith efforts to implement the GNI Principles with improvement over time.”